40 Heart Risk Factors You Need to Pay Attention to After 40

 Using artificial sweeteners

 If you think that using artificial sweeteners in place of real sugar is helping your health, think again.
 One 2017 meta-analysis published in the Canadian Medical Association Journal (CMAJ) concluded that there is a clear link between consuming artificial sweeteners and an increased risk of obesity, high blood pressure, heart disease, and diabetes.
 You may be better off just sticking with the real stuff!
-And for more helpful health facts, don't miss these 20 Habits That Slash Your Flu Risk.
+And for more helpful health facts, don't miss these 20 Ways You Didn't Realize You're Ruining Your Heart.

 Undergoing hormone replacement therapy